Frequently Asked Questions (FAQs)

 In contrast, electrostatic application creates a positive electrical charge of particles that aggressively cling to the front, back, and sides of surfaces.
 This fully wraps the treatment around surfaces ensuring a full and complete coverage.

 Disinfecting…..
-Kills 99.9 percent of germs (such as coronavirus) on hard surfaces.
+Kills close to 100% of germs on hard surfaces.
 Cleaning should proceed all disinfecting, and all disinfectants must remain on the surface for the full recommended dwell time.

-Sanitizing……… Reduces (does not kill) microorganisms by 99.9 percent — the level deemed safe for humans by the EPA (Environmental Protection Agency) — (99.999 percent in 30 seconds or less in food service settings).
+Sanitizing……… Reduces (does not kill) microorganisms by 99.9 percent — the level deemed safe for humans by the EPA (Environmental Protection Agency).
 Sanitizing cannot kill viruses.

 Cleaning……….
 Is the process of locating, identifying, containing, removing, and properly disposing of unwanted substances from a surface or area.
 Cleaning usually involves soap or a cleaning formula and requires some form of agitation, such as hand rubbing or a sponge.